logaretm/vee-validate/docs/content/guide/global-validators.md

 ## Object Expressions

-There is another way to use global validators which is more expressive by using JavaScript object to describe the validation for your fields.
+There is another way to use global validators which is more expressive by using JavaScript objects to describe the validation for your fields.
 For example this:

 ```
 required|between:0,10